samsquire/ideas5/README.md

 }
 ```
-we SUB each CMP from a case vector to lower the integer space into that bucket of permutations. so if predicate1 is 0, predicate2 is 0, predicate3 is 0, we CMP three times and add 3 constants, we can work out which predicates failed or passed based on a single number
+we SUB each CMP from a case vector to lower the integer space into that bucket of permutations. so if predicate1 is 0, predicate2 is 0, predicate3 is 0, we CMP three times and OR 3 constants, we can work out which predicates failed or passed based on a single number
 ```
 data_vector = 1, 2, 3, 4, 5
 case_vector = 0, 0, 0, 0, 0
 predicate_1_cmp = SIMD CMP predicate1 data_vector
 SIMD ADD case_vector predicate_1_cmp
+LEFTSHIFT 1 predicate_1_cmp
-SIMD ADD predicate1_distinguisher case_vector  // this raises the integer into this if-statements/branches integer space predicate_2_cmp = SIMD CMP predicate2 data_vector
+predicate_2_cmp = SIMD CMP predicate2 data_vector
 SIMD ADD case_vector predicate_2_cmp
+LEFTSHIFT 2 predicate_2_cmp
+SIMD OR predicate_1_cmp case_vector
-SIMD ADD predicate2_distinguisher case_vector
+SIMD OR predicate_2_cmp case_vector

 // ideally in separate threads switch (case_vector[idx]) {